01 May 2007 (Tuesday) - A Poll

 11 May 2007 (Friday) - Over-Priced Rubbish

-wrote published in a ground-breaking trend-setting magazine.
-There would be
+something I wrote published in a ground-breaking trend-setting magazine.

-those who would claim that I had undue influence with the editor of said
+There would be those who would claim that I had undue influence with the

-publication, but that would be sour grapes on the part of those who didn’t
+editor of said publication, but that would be sour grapes on the part of

 But nothing changes.
 The demand for over-priced tat remains high.
 Today’s bout of emails brings news of the new Scouting 50p coin.
 You can see it above in its presentation case.
 I thought I might get half a dozen of these coins in their cases - they would make ideal gifts for my scouting friends until I realised the cost. £31.45 each (including P&P).
 Over thirty quid for a fifty pence piece!!!!!
 But I expect they will sell out in a few days.
 I think they are overpriced, but there are enough people who are happy to pay that price….